Fawlty Towers: Remakes, adaptations and reunions

 In November 2007, Scales returned to play Sybil in a series of sketches for the BBC's annual Children in Need charity telethon.
 The character was seen taking over the management of the eponymous hotel from the BBC drama series Hotel Babylon, interacting with characters from that programme as well as other 1970s sitcom characters.
 The character of Sybil was used with Cleese's permission.
 In 2007, the Los Angeles Film School produced seven episodes of Fawlty Tower Oxnard, starring Robert Romanus as Basil.

-At a 2009 reunion event for the Gold channel as Fawlty Towers: Re-Opened, Cleese said that the cast would never make another episode of the series because they are "too old and tired" and expectations would be too high.
+In 2009, Tiger Aspect Productions produced a two-part documentary for the digital comedy channel Gold, called Fawlty Towers: Re-Opened.
+The documentary features interviews with all four main cast members, including Connie Booth, who had refused to talk about the series for 30 years.
+John Cleese said at the 30-year reunion in May 2009 that they would never make another episode of the comedy because they are "too old and tired" and expectations would be too high.
+In a television interview (shown in Australia on Seven Network and the Australian Broadcasting Corporation) on 7 May 2009, Cleese also commented that he and Booth took six weeks to write each episode.

 In 2016, Cleese reprised his role as Basil in a series of TV adverts for High Street optician chain Specsavers.
 The same year, Cleese and Booth reunited to create and co-write the official theatrical adaptation of Fawlty Towers, which premiered in Melbourne at the Comedy Theatre.
-It was critically well received, subsequently embarking on a successful tour of Australia.
+It was critically well received, subsequently embarking on a tour of Australia.
 Cleese was intimately involved in the creation of the stage version from the beginning, including casting.
-He visited Australia to promote, as well as oversee its success.
+He visited Australia to promote and oversee the production.
 Melbourne was chosen to premiere the adaptation due to the series' enduring popularity in Australia, and also as it had become a popular international test market for large-scale theatrical productions in recent years, having recently been the city where the revised Love Never Dies and the new King Kong also premiered.
 Cleese also noted he did not believe the London press would give the adaptation fair, unbiased reviews, so he deliberately chose to premiere it elsewhere.
 On 2 February 2024, it was announced that the 2016 stage show based on Fawlty Towers would launch at London's Apollo Theatre later that year.

 Prior to the launch of the official Fawlty Towers theatrical adaptation in 2016, Cleese contested the legal validity of the Australian touring stage production, Faulty Towers The Dining Experience, and threatened to sue its creators; this subsequently led to the cancellation of the tribute show's US tour.